neu-tangjr/Paper/Pagerank.md

 19.LionRank: lion algorithm-based metasearch engines for re-ranking of webpages:q2
 20.User behavior analysis-based smart energy management for webpage ranking: Learning automata-based solution:q3
 21.Uncertain Graph Sparsification:q1
-22.Unsupervised Domain Ranking in Large-Scale Web Crawls: q2 23.In Google We Trust: Users' Decisions on Rank, Position, and Relevance:Q1 2007 24.The heat kernel as the pagerank of a graph：Q12007
+22.Unsupervised Domain Ranking in Large-Scale Web Crawls: q2
+23.In Google We Trust: Users' Decisions on Rank, Position, and Relevance:Q1 2007
+24.The heat kernel as the pagerank of a graph：Q12007 25.The asymptotic equipartition property for Mth-order nonhomogeneous Markov information sources 2004 q1
+**26.Multi-information source constrained Bayesian optimization: Q1